MattSteveMitch/startup/README.md

 [My Notes](notes.md)

 I don't have an application yet, but I might create a server for a game I wrote in Python.
+Now I am making another change.

 > [!NOTE]